 Where can I read the bill?

 You can read the text of H.B.
 2048 here.
 Click on the icon on the row marked 'Enrolled' to read the final version of the bill that was sent to the governor.
 The bill text will pop up in a new window or browser tab.

 Where can I get more information or ask additional questions?

 For specific information about your Texas driver’s license and how the DRP repeal impacts you, email the Texas Department of Public Safety at DRPRepeal@dps.texas.gov.
 This is a special email address that has been created to answer the public’s questions related to the DRP repeal.
 You can also call the DPS customer service line at (512) 424-2600 though the wait time to speak to someone if often lengthy.

 Ticket Help Texas is a resource for Texans who owe fines and costs in criminal cases that they are unable to pay.

 This article provides information on navigating traffic court.

-This article provides information about assisting organizations, their staff and volunteers working with justice-involved individuals, as well as o...
+This article provides information about assisting organizations, their staff, and volunteers working with justice system-involved individuals. ...